Retail Marketing: What Is It and Why Is It Important?

 Here are the stages of the customer journey:

 1. Discovery: Potential customers become aware of your brand through ads, website, or word-of-mouth.
 The latter continues to be one of the strongest discovery avenues.
 However, consider your current opportunities.
-A good example is how DTC beauty brand Glossier found success by maintaining an active online community of readers of their unique content.
+A good example is how DTC beauty brand and Endear customer, Glossier, found success by maintaining an active online community of readers of their unique content.
 Keep in mind, these readers and followers aren’t customers yet, but their Into the Gloss blog (which preceded the brand itself) acts as the initial discovery point for their many motivated leads.

 2. Decision Making: Customers evaluate options and compare products before making a purchase.
 This is where great customer service is critical (as well as good ratings and reviews online!).